 Roles and responsibilities in the conduct of elections are divided hierarchically.
-The Ministry of Local Government and Modernisation bears overarching responsibility for elections in Norway, while the Norwegian Directorate of Elections bears operational responsibility at the state level.
+The Ministry of Local Government and Regional Development bears overarching responsibility for elections in Norway, while the Norwegian Directorate of Elections bears operational responsibility at the state level.
 The municipal electoral committees and county electoral committees are responsible for conducting elections in their constituencies.

 Local roles and responsibilities

 Municipalities are the ones that are closest to the voter.
 They are also responsible for preparing for and conducting elections in their municipality.
 This means that municipalities are responsible for most of the practical work in connection with elections.
 The duties of municipal electoral committees include: